DaimaoPPK/EZModpacker-Remake/README.md

 # EZModpacker
- This is remake of EZModpacker-abandoned-
+ This is remake of EZModpacker

-Please Go to Wiki for more details
+Please go to Wiki for more details.